- Recommended

 Discover the best of Heidelberg — top attractions, local food, transport tips, budget advice, and currency essentials.
 Plan your perfect Heidelberg trip today.

-Heidelberg’s Old Town is the city’s main walking area, packed with historic streets, squares, shops, and classic views toward the castle and river.
+Heidelberg’s old town is the city’s main strolling area, packed with historic streets, views, shops, and classic architecture.

 Service is usually included.
-Round up in cafes and taxis; tip about 5-10% in restaurants for good service, usually handed directly to staff.
+Round up in cafés and taxis; in restaurants, 5-10% is customary for good service, handed directly to staff.

 Official public transport app